Best office chair 2023 - Our top ergonomic picks for home and work

 How much should I spend on an office chair?

 This all depends on the kind of chair you're going to be using.
-For more of a standard and affordable choice, spending up to $200 will get you a comfortable chair with some good adjustment that should also be well-made.
+For more of a standard and affordable choice, spending up to $200 will get you a comfortable chair with some good adjustments that should also be well-made.

 Spending more will get you more and for the more ergonomically-minded and specialist chairs with self-levelling backrests, or foam that contours directly to the shape of your body, you may be looking in the region of $500 to $800 for some of the very best options.